 - The second option is to create your ad as normal within the Twitter platform, before pasting in the top Twitter 50-100 handles from the Targeting Pack into the Keywords, events, follower look-alikes section under Audience Features.
 You can find more information and top tips for Twitter Ads here.

 - Facebook & Instagram - here you’ll find all the relevant affinities for your audience segment.
-Again, it’s as simple as pasting these into the relevant section within the Facebook Detailed Targeting section.
+Again, it’s as simple as pasting some of these and creating a saved audience within your Facebook ads manager.
 You may need to make some alterations depending on the audience size (if it’s too big for your budget) or if the input pages don’t have a match (in this case, adjust the baseline to make it country specific).
 You can find further details on how to use Targeting Pack data here.

 - YouTube - in this section you’ll find all the relevant YouTube Channels for your audience segment.
 Paste these into a specific ad group when building out your campaign.

-- Google ads & DSPs - When setting up Google Ads, you can copy and paste all of the relevant URLs from your targeting pack into the interface under ‘Enter Multiple Placements’, and then adjust the targeting expansion accordingly.
+- Google ads & DSPs - When setting up Google Ads, you can copy and paste all the relevant URLs from your targeting pack into the interface under ‘Enter Multiple Placements’, and then adjust the targeting expansion accordingly.
 There is also a separate option to integrate your segments with DSPs.
 All you need to do is click on the button next to the targeting pack, and fill in the Typeform to request your targeting!

 Want to build high ROI campaigns that really resonate with your audience?
 Try Audiense Insights for free.